MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment_nano.md

 }
 ```

 The following example will configure a secure remote connection.
 The TLS certificates will need to be created and copied to the proper locations.
-For more information see, []().
+For more information see, [Docker daemon ion Windows](./docker_windows.md).

 ```none
 ADD Example